bcakmakoglu/vue-flow/docs/src/examples/index.md

 # Basic

-This is a basic example to help you quickly get started building your own graphs.
-On the bottom left you see the Controls and on the bottom right the MiniMap component.
-You can see different node types (input, default, output), edge types (bezier, step and smoothstep), edge labels and custom styles.
+This is a basic example to help you familiarize with the basic features of Vue Flow.

+On the bottom left you see the viewport-controls and on the bottom right the minimap.
+You can also see the built-in node (default, input, output) and edge (bezier, straight, step, smoothstep) types.

 <div class="mt-6">
   <iframe src="https://codesandbox.io/embed/vue-flow-basic-example-3hq147?eslint=1&fontsize=14&hidenavigation=1&module=%2Fsrc%2Fcomponents%2FBasic.vue&moduleview=1&theme=dark"